-Treatment for Complications of Pregnancy is subject to the same Precertification requirements as any other Sickness.
+Treatment for Complications of Pregnancy is subject to Precertification requirements.

 Length of Stay for Mastectomy and Lymph Node Surgical Services

 The length of a hospital stay associated with mastectomy or lymph node surgical procedures will be determined by the attending Physician in consultation with the patient, post-surgery, consistent with sound clinical principles and processes.
 The treating physician and surgeon is not required to receive prior approval from KPIC in determining the length of hospital stay following these procedures.